 These local vintage objects, acquired from The Thieves’ Market, are featured deliberately in Tracing Memories to convey the impression of a motherboard.
 Executed in three styles of image making, from simple pencil drawing to monoprint and modern digital drawing, the artwork attempts to examine the binary reflections of what Singapore’s youths share, while living in a contemporary city: a fascination with technological advancement through the latest gadgets and gear, as well as sentimentality for history, tradition and memorabilia.

 Rochor MRT station has two exits leading to ground level (A and B).
-Exit A is the main exit with an lift and escalator network; Exit B is simply a pair of lifts leading to street level.
-A notice at both ends of Exit B’s staircase advises commuters to take the lifts instead of the stairs.
+Exit A is the main exit with an lift and escalator network, while Exit B is simply a pair of lifts leading to street level.
+A notice at both ends of the staircase at Exit B advises commuters to use the lifts instead of the stairs.

-Rochor station connects to two bus stops in the vicinity, as well as a taxi stand and passenger pick-up point.
+Rochor station connects to two bus stops in the vicinity, as well as a taxi stand and several passenger pick-up points.

 There are two official bus stops linked to Rochor station.